Organization Overview and Mission Statement:

 - S/he must be committed to establishing and maintaining effective organizational systems within an office environment.

 - High level of professionalism and a strong ability to relate to people of all business levels.

 - Effective interpersonal communication style particularly with Board members, executives and senior level staff.

 - Passionate, enthusiastic, team player, with good judgment and an ability to work in a fast-paced environment and adapt quickly to changing needs and priorities; proven ability to prioritize and manage multiple tasks simultaneously with little direction.

 - Sensitivity toward cultural diversity and an ability to work across various regions of the world.

 - Ability to work in a family, small office environment.

 - Able to communicate openly in a respectful manner with all levels of the Foundation

 - Charismatic and Personable.

-Benefits include Employer Subsidized Healthcare, HSA plan, Vision plan, and Dental plan; Short- and Long-Term Disability Insurance, 403(b) Retirement Plan with Employer Match; Paid Time Off including most Jewish Holidays in addition to Federal Holidays; Professional Development Opportunities.
+Benefits include Employer Subsidized Medical, Dental, vision and HSA plans, a 403(b) plan, Paid Time Off including most Jewish Holidays in addition to Federal Holidays, and Professional Development Opportunities

 Already uploaded your resume?
 Sign in to apply instantly